PotatoTimz/Threat_Stream-Threat_Intel_Automated_Messenger/README.md

 This project automates the process of collecting, filtering, and distributing threat intelligence to reduce manual monitoring effort and improve visibility into emerging vulnerabilities and threats.

-It is designed to support Application Security (AppSec) and Security Operations (SOC) teams by surfacing relevant intelligence such as CVEs, exploits, and indicators of compromise (IOCs).
+It is designed to support Application Security (AppSec) teams by surfacing relevant intelligence such as CVEs, exploits, and indicators of compromise (IOCs).

 ## Features